 As the producing organization of Women of Tibet, the EMMY® award winning PBS series, Frame of Mind Films, draws on a vast global pool of experienced and talented film and media professionals.
-Their varied skills and expertise, time and energy ensure we succeed in creating innovative media that fosters individual and social awareness and transformation.
-Like all independent production companies, our teams are made up of independent contractors who come together in a variety of ways depending on the needs of any given project.
-Here are a few of the people who have worked with Frame of Mind Films during the past ten years.
+Their varied skills and expertise, time, and energy ensure we will succeed in creating innovative media that fosters individual and social awareness and transformation.
+Like all independent production companies, our teams are made up of independent contractors who come together in various ways depending on the needs of any given project.
+Here are a few of the people who have worked with Frame of Mind Films.

 Rosemary Rawcliffe, Exec.
 Director/Senior Producer/Director